-When it comes to negotiations, there are certain tactics that work overtime.
-So we’ve compiled a list of some common real estate negotiation tips.
+When it comes to negotiations, specific tactics work overtime.
+So we’ve compiled a list of some common real estate negotiation strategies.

-But before we dive in, we all know that price is not something that’s set in stone.
-And neither is a seller’s immediate inclination to work with or to not work with you, the real estate agent or investor.
+But we all know the price is not set before diving in.
+And neither is a seller’s immediate inclination to work with or not with you, the real estate agent or investor.

 They could call you ready to sell but a few days later lose interest.
-Or they could call skeptical and leave the call ready to sign.
+Or they could call skeptically and leave the call prepared to sign.

-Part of what determines these outcomes is how you negotiate with sellers and buyers: what you say, what questions you ask… even how you talk.
+How you negotiate with sellers and buyers determines these outcomes: what you say, what questions you ask… even how you talk.

-So we spoke with some experienced real estate investors and agents, asked them how they negotiate with sellers to close more (and more profitable) deals, then we threw in some of our own advice from decades of combined experience.
+We spoke with some experienced real estate investors and agents and asked them how they negotiate with sellers to close more (and more profitable) deals.
+We threw in some of our advice from decades of combined experience.

-Keep reading to get the real estate negotiation tips!
+Keep reading to get real estate negotiation tips!